getian107/PRScs/README.md

 ## Output

 PRS-CS writes posterior SNP effect size estimates for each chromosome to the user-specified directory.
 The output file contains chromosome, rs ID, base position, A1, A2 and posterior effect size estimate for each SNP.
-Polygenic prediction can be produced by concatenating output files from all chromosomes and then using `PLINK`'s `--score` command.
+An individual-level polygenic score can be produced by concatenating output files from all chromosomes and then using `PLINK`'s `--score` command.

 ## Test Data